Premarket: 6 things to know before the bell

 A judge will decide whether the arrest warrants are valid.

-4. Stocks to watch -- Credit Suisse, Rolls-Royce: Shares in Credit Suisse (CS) are rising by about 3% after the European bank said it would cut 5,500 jobs.
+4. Stocks to watch -- Credit Suisse, Rolls-Royce: Shares in Credit Suisse (CS) are rising by about 3% after the European bank said it would cut up to 6,500 jobs.
 It also reported that it lost 2.4 billion Swiss francs ($2.4 billion) in 2016.

 Rolls-Royce (RYCEY) is having a tough day in London trading.
 Shares in the aircraft engine-maker fell by about 4% after the firm warned that pre-tax profits in 2016 were down 49%.